filipkbt/AdvAnalyzer/README.md

 After this time next iteration of monitoring will be launched.

-If new advertisements will occur on iteration, user will receive notification in AdvAnalyzer System and also will receive Email
+If new advertisements will occur on iteration, user will receive notification in AdvAnalyzer System and also will receive Email.

+User has also possibility to browse new Advertisements connected with defined Search Query at AdvAnalyzer and add them to favorites.

 ## Used technologies:
 * Angular 14